wc253/LTDL/README.md

 # Citation
 X. Gong, W. Chen and J. Chen, "A Low-Rank Tensor Dictionary Learning Method for Hyperspectral Image Denoising," in IEEE Transactions on Signal Processing, vol. 68, pp. 1168-1180, 2020, doi: 10.1109/TSP.2020.2971441.

+We would like to thank those researchers for making their codes and datasets publicly available.
+If you have any question, please feel free to contact me via: xiaogong@bjtu.edu.cn